Episode 58

 Speaker:

-they simply discovered that
+they simply discovered that if you

 Speaker:

-salt and sugar and fat
+put salt and sugar and

 Speaker: